 TYPES OF PROGRAMS:

 SELECT TRAVEL CLUBS: Teams that are part of for-profit organizations.
 These are tournament based teams and usually run for 9 to 10 months during the year.
 They draw players from a wide geographical area.
 They are very competitive and expensive.
-Examples: Team One, Illinois Elite, True Lacrosse, Lakeshore, & Players 360.
+Examples: Team One, True Lacrosse, Lakeshore, & Players 360.

 LOCAL AREA CLUB TEAM (Bandits): These clubs are usually independent community based programs that may also be feeder teams for local high schools.
 They are organized to give the players a greater learning experience than Recreation league and yet not as competitive as Select Travel teams.
 The focus of these program is learning the basics and fundamentals of lacrosse and introducing players to a higher level of training and competition than recreation department lacrosse.
 Bandits Lacrosse Club is a not-for-profit local area community based Club program.

 REC LEAGUE: Local area teams which are community based and run through Recreation Department Programs in the spring often coached by parents.

 WINTER MONTHS (NOV.-FEB.): This is the off season training for lacrosse.
 Many lacrosse players will be involved in other sports during this period, which we highly recommend.
 For those who want to keep a lacrosse stick in their hands, you can look for winter lacrosse clinics.
 These winter clinics are a good way to get in some off-season training.
 There are several indoor leagues.
 Some Select Travel teams participate in 7 v.
 7 indoor tournaments.
 Select Travel teams will also offer weekly training during this time.
 The Bandits run several winter lacrosse training, once a week at Lake Forest College.